exurd/alcubierre/README.md

 The releases tab contains binary files of this program.
 Download and run the executable in a terminal.

 If you have Python installed and want to run the source code, you will need to use `pip install -r requirements.txt` to install the required packages.
 It is advised to create a virtual environment for this program ([conda](https://docs.conda.io/projects/conda/en/latest/index.html) / [venv](https://docs.python.org/3/library/venv.html)).
-You can then use `python .` to run the program.
+You can then use `pip install .`, `python -m pip install .` or pipx / uv to install the program.

 If the command above fails to install the packages, try using `pip install -U pip setuptools wheel` to update the package manager.

 ## Usage
 The `--help` command shows the commands you can use.
+You can run it with `python -m alcubierre --help`.

 ```
 usage: alcubierre [-h] [--version] [--env-file ENV_FILE]